RIKEN-RCCS/lens3/test/simple/README.md

 __website__ will fail in Lens3.

-## Simple Tests
+## Basic Tests

 ### Client Setting (credential)

-The following tests read a configuration file "client.json".
+The following tests "test_api.py" and "test_access.py" read a configuration file "client.json".
 It includes endpoints for S3 and Lens3-Api.
 Copy "client-example.json" to "client.json" and edit it.
 It also includes a credential to access Lens3-Api.
 A credential may be a user+password pair for basic-authentication, a cookie for Apache OIDC, or a user name to bypass authentication.
-To bypass authentication, access Lens3-Api directly (i.e., skip a proxy).
+To bypass authentication, it needs to access Lens3-Api directly (i.e., skipping the proxy).
 A credential for Apache OIDC can be found in a cookie named "mod_auth_openidc_session".
 Web browser's js-console may be used to check the cookie value.

 ### test_api.py

 [test_api.py](test_api.py) runs Lens3-Api operations.
 It makes a pool, then makes buckets and access-keys.
 It tries to make a conflicting bucket which will fail.
 Finally, it cleans up.
-It leaves a directory with a random name ("00xxxxxx") in the home in the filesystem.
+It leaves directories with random names ("00xxxxxx") in the user's home directory.

 ### test_access.py

 [test_access.py](test_access.py) runs S3 access test.
 It uses "boto3"
 library.
-It tests various combinations of key policies and bucket policies, where some keys are expired.
-It uses Lens3-Api operations, and thus it is better to run "test_api.py" first.
+It tests various combinations of key policies and bucket policies, and also tests with expired keys.
+It uses Lens3-Api operations, and thus it is better to run after "test_api.py".

 ## Info